Acidmanic/EnTier/Readme.md

      By calling ```app.UseFixture<ExampleFixture>();``` in ```Configure(IApplicationBuilder app, ...)``` method
      of your startup class, you can use each Fixture class.

+ Example project __Example.Test__ shows an integration-like test with EnTier and InMemory data access layer. it uses [xUnit](https://github.com/xunit/xunit) as test frame work and tests the project __Example.JsonFile__

  * Note: If you change your DI, from a DI other than dotnet's builtin DI, the UseFixture method will change slightly regarding the DI/Container you are using.